Talamancan montane forests: Setting

 The Talamancan montane forests cover a discontinuous area of 16,300 km2 in Cordilleran mountains, including the Cordillera de Guanacaste, Cordillera de Tilarán, Cordillera Central, and Cordillera de Talamanca, from northwestern Costa Rica to western Panama, with outliers on Cerro Hoya on Panama's Azuero Peninsula.
 The montane forests lie above 750 to 1500 meters elevation, up to approximately 3000 meters elevation, where they transition to the grasslands and shrublands of the Costa Rican páramo on the highest peaks.

-The montane forests are surrounded at lower elevations by lowland forests, including the Isthmian-Atlantic moist forests on the Atlantic (Caribbean) slope, the Isthmian-Pacific moist forests to the south on the Pacific slope, and the Costa Rican seasonal moist forests to the northwest.
+The montane forests are surrounded at lower elevations by lowland forests, including the Isthmian–Atlantic moist forests on the Atlantic (Caribbean) slope, the Isthmian–Pacific moist forests to the south on the Pacific slope, and the Costa Rican seasonal moist forests to the northwest.

 Flora

 The forests are made up of evergreen trees, including many species (genera Ocotea, Persea, Nectandra, and Phoebe) of the laurel family (Lauraceae), and two endemic oaks, Quercus costaricensis and Quercus copeyensis.
 Lauraceae are the predominant canopy trees in the northern mountains, while oaks are dominant in the upper montane forests of the southerly Cordillera de Talamanca.

 The forests are highly biodiverse, with many species including many endemic species.
 The Cordillera de Talamanca is home to an estimated 90% of Costa Rica's plant species.
 Over 30% of the ecoregion's plant species and over 50% of the high mountain flora are considered endemic.

 Lower montane forests occur above 750 meters on the Atlantic slope and up to 1500 meters on the Pacific slope, extending up to 2300 meters elevation.
 The upper montane forests extend from approximately 2,300 meters up to 3,300 meters elevation.
 A belt of subalpine dwarf forests forms the transition between the montane forests and the high-elevation páramo alpine grasslands.

 Laurels and oaks are the predominant canopy trees in the lower montane forests, growing up to 40 meters high.
 Quercus copeyensis is the most common oak, and other common canopy trees include Mollinedia viridiflora, Trichilia havanensis, Ardisia glandulosomarginata, Chrysochlamys allenii, Billia hippocastanum, Damburneya salicina, Quetzalia occidentalis, Guarea tonduzii, Alchornea latifolia, Meliosma glabrata, Miconia platyphylla, Lozania mutisiana, Ocotea austinii, and Ocotea holdridgeana.
-Dwarf palms, including Geonoma hoffmanniana, Chamaedorea warscewiczii, and Prestoea acuminata var. acuminata characterize the shrub layer, with the bamboo Aulonemia viscosa and the palm-like Sphaeradenia irazuensis.
+Dwarf palms, including Geonoma orbignyana subsp. hoffmanniana, Chamaedorea warscewiczii, and Prestoea acuminata var. acuminata characterize the shrub layer, with the bamboo Aulonemia viscosa and the palm-like Sphaeradenia laucheana subsp. irazuensis.